Are your SMSF tax returns lodged correctly? Make sure you’re not paying too much or too little tax

 When is your SMSF Tax Return due?

-- For returns prepared by a tax agent (this is more than 80% of funds) the deadlines are variable – your tax agent will provide details and can arrange extensions or instalments with the ATO.
+- Returns prepared by a tax agent (this is more than 80% of funds) the deadlines are variable – your tax agent will provide details and can arrange extensions or instalments with the ATO.

 - For ‘not new’ registrants who self-prepare the deadline is 31 October.